 1753 Mar.
 28 The will of Thomas Marvel was dated March 28, 1753, naming his four sons, and leaving his plantation of 150 acres to his youngest son, Robert Marvel, in return for the care of his father in his old age.

 SOURCE: Virdin, Donald Odell.
 “The Marvel Family: The Path to Delaware”.
 Received copy of this document from Bonnie Fields.
 December, 1995.

 A thought from Nanette Davis – Often you see Robert Marvel described as the youngest son but the Deed of Gift did not say that.
 In fact, I would say that since he received the biggest portion, he would be more likely to be the oldest son.

 Notes for Elizabeth Huggins: 1721 June 16 Thomas MARVILL married Elizabeth HUGINS [HUGGINS] in Stepney Parish, Somerset Co., MD.
 (Stephey Parish Register, p.
 10).
 Earlier histories say she was the daughter of Edmund and Ann Huggins, and although I haven’t found any proof of this, it is plausible, because Edmund was the only Huggins appearing in the records in the right area.
 He had owned land on the north side of Wetipquin Creek, and in 1718 he bought land on the Nanticoke River a few miles north of where Marvill would soon settle.
 (MD.
 State Archives, Patents, 1695, Vol. BB-3, p.
 381-83); Somerset County.
 L.R., Book EF, p.
 211); Source: Hall of records at Dover, Delaware.; Marvel History pg 7-8; Early Marriage records of Maryland.

-Elizabeth and Thomas are buried in the St. Paul’s cemetary in Georgetown, Delaware.
+Elizabeth and Thomas Marvel are buried in St. Paul’s cemetery in Georgetown, Delaware.